DawnPaladin/blog/_posts/2021-10-01-Hardened-backups.md

 Our filters are all set up.
 (The other three "Exclude folder" filters were created automatically when I deselected certain subfolders [when I was setting this job up](#step-3-source-data).)
 To save your filters, click Next, Next, and then Save.
 Then click Run Now.
 This won't take nearly as long as last time; Duplicati will just look for files that have changed, which probably isn't many.

 Wait for your backup to finish.
 If it reports errors again, go back and edit your filters.
-You don't want to routinely see errors as part of your backups--if you do, you'll learn to ignore them, and then someday when you get a _real_ error and your backups stop working you won't know about it.
+You don't want to routinely see errors as part of your backups -- if you do, you'll learn to ignore them, and then someday when you get a _real_ error and your backups stop working you won't know about it.
 Consult [the documentation](https://duplicati.readthedocs.io/en/latest/appendix-d-filters/) if you get stuck.

 ## Testing your backups